 Recently, Fuller joined the Poets&Quants team, to show readers which schools best suit their goals and how to improve their chances of being accepted.
 Now, we’re featuring some of his best advice to readers.
 From which extracurriculars impress adcoms to getting off the waitlist, you’ll find plenty of ideas to beef up your application and make the best school choices.

-Here are some strategies to find the right school and improve your chances of being accepted:
+Here are some strategies to find the right school and improve your chances of being accepted by a top business school:

 (To send Jon a question, click here.
 Please share your own advice for our readers in the comments below.)